mgerb/ServerStatus/readme.md

 ```

 ## Usage
-To get the current status of your servers simply type `!ServerStatus` in chat.
+To get the current status of your servers simply type `/server-status` in chat.

 ![Server Status](./readme_files/screenshot1.png)